-Bake Off: The Professionals is well under way, and has been tiding us over until the next series of actual Bake Off arrives later this summer.
+Bake Off: The Professionals’ new series is well under way, and has been tiding us over until the next series of actual Bake Off arrives (which may not even be this year, due to the coronavirus pandemic).
 The show, which sees pairs of professional chefs go head to head in expert challenges, also features some top judges, revered in the food industry for their own individual reasons.
-Along with pastry chef Cherish Finden, Benoit Blin is also appearing as a judge on Bake Off: The Professionals.
-But who is Benoit Blin, and what has he done to earn him a place as a judge on the hit spin-off show?
+Along with pastry chef Cherish Finden, Benoit Blin has also appearing as a judge on Bake Off: The Professionals since it began.
+But who is Benoit Blin, and what has he done in his career that led to him earning a place as a judge on the hit spin-off show?

 Like Finden, Blin is also a pastry chef, and one who is highly revered in the food industry.
 Currently, he is the Chef Patissier at Raymond Blanc's two-Michelin-starred Le Manoir aux Quat'Saisons, which is the highest role in the dessert kitchen.
 He has had this job for 20 years now, making him one of the most well known faces in the industry.

 Prior to Le Manoir aux Quat'Saisons, Blin worked in his native France at none other than The Ritz.
 He landed the role of Senior Pastry Sous Chef at the Ritz Paris in 1991.
 Before that, Blin had a number of apprenticeships in a small town in Normandy, which allowed him to gain the relevant experience and expertise to be appointed this prestigious role.